markets/invisible_captcha/README.md

 # Invisible Captcha
-Simple protection for ActiveModel forms using honeypot strategy.
+Simple protection for ActiveModel (and ActiveRecord) instances using honeypot strategy.

 ## Installation
 Add this line to you Gemfile: